jaspector

 24-48 hours in advance recommended

-Do I need a building permit in Cape May, NJ?
+01 Do I need a building permit in Cape May, NJ?

 A building permit is required for all regulated construction within Cape May City.

-How much does a building permit cost in Cape May, NJ?
+02 How much does a building permit cost in Cape May, NJ?

+Building permit fees in Cape May, NJ are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Based on NJ UCC Fee Schedule calculated on construction valuation.

-How do I apply for a building permit in Cape May, NJ?
+03 How do I apply for a building permit in Cape May, NJ?

-1. Complete UCC permit application for all applicable subcodes 2.
+To apply for a building permit in Cape May, NJ, follow these steps: 1.
+Complete UCC permit application for all applicable subcodes 2.
 Submit construction plans (two sets) 3.
 Provide site plan showing property lines and setbacks 4.
 Include elevation certificate for flood zone properties 5.
 Submit CAFRA documentation 6.
 Verify contractor licensing 7.
 Pay applicable fees 8.
 Obtain zoning clearance 9.
 Historic properties may require Historic Preservation Commission review 10.
 Schedule inspections

-How long does it take to get a building permit in Cape May, NJ?
+04 How long does it take to get a building permit in Cape May, NJ?

-What work is exempt from building permits in Cape May, NJ?
+05 What work is exempt from building permits in Cape May, NJ?

-How do I schedule a building inspection in Cape May, NJ?
+06 How do I schedule a building inspection in Cape May, NJ?

-Inspections can be scheduled via: (609) 884-9525, Cape May City Construction Code Office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Cape May, NJ via: (609) 884-9525, Cape May City Construction Code Office.
 24-48 hours in advance recommended.

-Other cities in Cape May County
+Other jurisdictions in Cape May County.

-View all Cape May County jurisdictions →
+All Cape May County jurisdictions →